Five Charleston Food Trucks that offer gluten free options

 Side note: I am a HUGE fan of Chimichurri sauce, if you have never made it, give this recipe a whirl.

-Semilla has several gluten free offerings.
+Semilla Food Truck has several gluten free offerings.
 I chose the chicken & queso fresco rice bowl with rice, black beans and avocado.
 It was fresh, delicious and hit the spot.

-Street Bird offer delicious gluten free chicken Sandwiches.
+Street Bird Food Truck offers delicious gluten free chicken Sandwiches.
 I have loved fried chicken sandwiches ever since I was a kid.
 Street Bird’s chicken and buns are gluten free and there are a bunch of different ways you can order your sandwich.
 Since I LOVE pimento cheese, I get mine with pimento cheese and pickles.
 It was everything I thought it would be.

 Very easy to navigate the gluten free menu.
-My favorite is the Sticky Icky which is Reese’s Peanut Butter Cups chopped into frozen rolled cream topped with chocolate-peanut butter syrup.
+My favorite from the Holy Rolly food truck is the Sticky Icky which is Reese’s Peanut Butter Cups chopped into frozen rolled cream topped with chocolate-peanut butter syrup.
 If you get it sinful (which I did) it is infused with Holly Rolly’s signature Double Chocolate Vodka-Kahlua Sin Sauce.
 My kids are big fans of Holly Rolly as well, this is the food truck that they seek out wherever we are.

-Never miss a recipe – subscribe to The Crunchy Sailor’s Wife Here
+Never miss a recipe – subscribe to Homesteading and Hungry Here